Human: Religion and spirituality

 Definitions of religion vary; according to one definition, a religion is a belief system concerning the supernatural, sacred or divine, and practices, values, institutions and rituals associated with such belief.
 Some religions also have a moral code.
 The evolution and the history of the first religions have become areas of active scientific investigation.
-Credible evidence of religious behaviour dates to the Middle Paleolithic era (45–200 thousand years ago).
+Credible evidence of religious behavior dates to the Middle Paleolithic era (45–200 thousand years ago).
 It may have evolved to play a role in helping enforce and encourage cooperation between humans.

 Religion manifests in diverse forms.
 Religion can include a belief in life after death, the origin of life, the nature of the universe (religious cosmology) and its ultimate fate (eschatology), and moral or ethical teachings.
 Views on transcendence and immanence vary substantially; traditions variously espouse monism, deism, pantheism, and theism (including polytheism and monotheism).

 Although measuring religiosity is difficult, a majority of humans profess some variety of religious or spiritual belief.
-In 2015 the plurality were Christian followed by Muslims, Hindus and Buddhists.
+In 2015, the plurality was Christian, followed by Muslim, Hindu, and Buddhist.
 As of 2015, about 16%, or slightly under 1.2 billion humans, were irreligious, including those with no religious beliefs or no identity with any religion.